What do I need?

 Pruning the panicle hydrangeaHydrangea paniculata blooms on one-year-old branches.
 For this reason, you can prune all the branches on the panicle hydrangea down to 40 cm above the ground every spring.
 This stimulates compact growth and dense blooming.
 Would you prefer a large bush?
 If so, then pruning is absolutely not necessary.

 If you do not prune it, this bush can grow to 4 metres tall and 1.75 metres wide.

 Show moreDid you know that the florets of a panicle hydrangea are actually just an umbel with flowers that keep growing out from the centre?
 If you look at it that way, they are clearly related to the bigleaf hydrangeas with ‘globe-shaped umbels’ and the ‘flat umbels’ of the Hydrangea macrophylla.

 - Extra information

-Latin name Hydrangea paniculata 'Diamant Rouge' Delivery type Supplied as container plant Guarantee 5 years guarantee Color White, Red Light preference full sun , partial sun , full shade Flowering period July - October Growing height 150 - 175 cm Planting distance 75 - 100 cm
+Latin name Hydrangea paniculata 'Diamant Rouge' Delivery type Supplied as container plant Guarantee 5 years guarantee Color White, Red Light preference full sun , partial sun , full shade Scented not scented Flowers for cutting no Flowering period July - October Growing height 150 - 175 cm Planting distance 75 - 100 cm